QuickTime Movie settings in Compressor

 Web publishing: Creates a smaller file (of lower quality) suitable for hosting on a website.

-Proxies: Creates a smaller file suitable for a proxy workflow.
+HTTP Live Streaming: Creates a smaller file suitable for live streaming over the internet.
 Available only for H.264 and HEVC encoding.

 Important: When you set a data rate, you override other codec quality properties because the codec compresses the file as much as it needs to based on its data-rate limit.